Edit

 Enable Event Grid resource provider

-If you haven't previously used Event Grid in your Azure subscription, you may need to register the Event Grid resource provider following the steps below:
+If you're new to Event Grid, you might need to register the Event Grid resource provider following these steps:

 In the Azure portal: